Topical Maps Entities How It Works

 Surveys upcoming technical advances that will shift the tradeoffs between sidechains and rollups and helps teams future-proof architecture decisions.

-Content Strategy for Sidechains vs Rollups: Security and Cost Comparison
+Content strategy and topical authority plan for Sidechains vs Rollups: Security and Cost Comparison

 The recommended SEO content strategy for Sidechains vs Rollups: Security and Cost Comparison is the hub-and-spoke topical map model: one comprehensive pillar page on Sidechains vs Rollups: Security and Cost Comparison, supported by 20 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Sidechains vs Rollups: Security and Cost Comparison — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Sidechains vs Rollups: Security and Cost Comparison.

 25